International Consortium on Quality in Substance Use Disorders Treatment

 The Challenge

 Moreover, some commonly used treatment interventions for managing SUDs lack scientific evidence.
 These interventions may be ineffective or even harmful.
-Therefore, it is not only crucial to close the treatment gap but also imperative to improve the quality of treatment provided to individuals with SUDs.
+Consequently, addressing the treatment gap is not solely about expanding access but also improving the quality of care provided to those with SUDs.

 ICQ: International Consortium on Quality in Substance Use Disorders Treatment

-ICQ is a recently established international organization.
-Its mission is to collaborate with global partners and key organizations, working towards helping countries enhance the quality of SUDs treatment in line with current international guidelines.
-Numerous global efforts are underway to address quality in SUDs, and ICQ is building on this momentum because:
+ICQ is a recently established international organization with a mission to team up with global partners and key organizations to work towards helping countries improve the quality of SUDs in line with the latest international guidelines.
+There are numerous global efforts working on this, and ICQ is building on this momentum because:

-• Untreated SUDs, particularly dependence, pose significant costs to countries in terms of harm to individuals, families, and communities, along with an overall economic burden.
+- Untreated SUDs, especially dependence, bring about significant costs to countries, affecting individuals, families, and communities, and resulting in a substantial economic burden.

-• Providing effective treatment as part of an integrated and well-coordinated system is an investment in the health of people with SUDs and their communities and countries.
+- Offering effective treatment within a well-coordinated system is an investment in the health of those with SUDs and their communities and countries.

-• Planned and funded quality systems of SUDs are required, with the involvement of all local stakeholders, to bring about the needed change.
+- Planned and adequately funded quality systems for SUDs are essential, involving all local stakeholders to drive the necessary change.

 Supports Available